anibalsanchez/rfc-gsoc-2017-ws-j4/README.md

 # GSOC 2017: Webservices in Joomla 4

+## New official repository: joomla-projects/gsoc17_webservices

+** We have now an official repo [joomla-projects/gsoc17_webservices](https://github.com/joomla-projects/gsoc17_webservices).
+This repository is not longer updated. **

+## RFC: Request for Comments

 *Welcome to the Joomla!
 Google Summer of Code (GSoC) 2017 project: Webservices in Joomla 4!*

 * Project Description: Integrating a rest API endpoint (like API/) into the Joomla Core.
 More information is going to follow in the next days.